 We understand the challenges international nurses and healthcare workers can face when they arrive to work in the US.
-That's why we have put together our Conexus MedStaff U.S. Ready Program, which will set you up for success as a nurse in the U.S.
+That's why we have our award-winning Conexus MedStaff U.S. Ready Program, which will provide information and education to set you up for success as a nurse in the U.S.

 We know it's not easy as simply moving from your home country to the U.S. to work as an international registered nurse.
 From our decade of working with international registered nurses, Conexus MedStaff has seen first-hand the obstacles our international nurses face when they integrate into a U.S. workforce.
 Being uprooted from your home, your local hospital practices, and your culture is bound to come with its own challenges, that's why we believe in the importance of preparing all of our international healthcare workers for working life in the USA.

 Projections show the number of immigrant healthcare workers will continue to rise in the USA (having already increased by 40% between 2006 and 2015).
 With 15% of America's registered nurses being foreign-born, Conexus MedStaff appreciates the importance of supporting internationally-educated registered nurses and other healthcare workers as they enter and adjust to an American workplace.